mskDev0092/Web-Security-Essentials/README.md

 # 3. OWASP Top 10 Security Risks & Vulnerabilities

 > The OWASP Top 10 is a list of the ten most common and critical web application security risks.
 It is designed to help developers identify and address security vulnerabilities in their applications.
-The list is updated regularly and currently includes the following risks:
+The list is updated regularly These risks are ranked according to the frequency of discovered security defects, the severity of the uncovered vulnerabilities, and the magnitude of their potential impact.

-- My List 2023
+- List 2023

 - [ ] 1.
-Injection
+Broken Access Control:

+> This refers to any system that fails to properly restrict access to resources or data, allowing unauthorized users to gain access.

 - [ ] 2.
-Broken Authentication
+Cryptographic Failures:

+> This occurs when cryptographic security controls fail to protect data and can result in unauthorized access or modification of data.

 - [ ] 3.
-Sensitive Data Exposure
+Injection:

+> This occurs when malicious user-supplied data is inserted into an application, allowing attackers to execute malicious code or access confidential data.

 - [ ] 4.
-XML External Entities (XXE)
+Insecure Design:

+> This refers to insecure software design practices which can lead to vulnerabilities, such as the lack of input validation, lack of authentication, or weak authorization controls.

 - [ ] 5.
-Broken Access Control
+Security Misconfiguration:

+> This includes any misconfigured security settings or features, such as unpatched systems, disabled security features, or insecure default configurations.

 - [ ] 6.
-Security Misconfiguration
+Vulnerable and Outdated Components:

+> This refers to the use of vulnerable and outdated libraries, frameworks, or other components, which can lead to security issues if not updated.

 - [ ] 7.
-Cross-Site Scripting (XSS)
+Insufficient Logging and Monitoring:

+> This refers to a lack of logging and monitoring capabilities, which can make it difficult to detect and investigate security incidents.

 - [ ] 8.
-Insecure Deserialization
+Cross-Site Scripting (XSS):

+> This is a type of attack which injects malicious code into a web application, allowing attackers to steal data or gain control of the application.

 - [ ] 9.
-Using Components with Known Vulnerabilities
+Broken Authentication:

+> This refers to the failure of authentication mechanisms, such as passwords or tokens, which can result in unauthorized access to sensitive data or systems.

 - [ ] 10.
-Insufficient Logging and Monitoring
+Application Denial of Service:

+> This is a type of attack which renders an application or service unavailable by flooding it with malicious requests or traffic.

 - Learn More URL: [https://sucuri.net/guides/owasp-top-10-security-vulnerabilities-2020/](https://sucuri.net/guides/owasp-top-10-security-vulnerabilities-2020/)